paulkienitz/SPARE/README.md

 ### Static Page AJAX to Replace Elements — a lightweight client-side library

 - *Release 1 was on March 24, 2015, under the terms of the Apache 2.0 license.*
 - *Release 2 is on October 16, 2019 — same terms.
-Changes: added simulateNavigation, dropped IE 7 suppport, simplified internals.*
+Adds simulateNavigation.*

 SPARE is a small client-side AJAX framework which requires no server-side support.
 In fact, the case it’s optimized for is when the server provides only plain static HTML pages.
 It’s also super easy to use: you only need to call one method.